Skip to content

 3. Ruling Out the Impossible (Exclusion Logic)

-This is where the AI becomes truly intelligent.
-Many ESP failures look identical at first glance.
-A Broken Shaft and a severe Gas Lock both cause motor amps to drop suddenly.
+Many ESP failures look similar at first glance.
+A broken shaft and severe gas lock can both cause motor current to drop suddenly.

 To solve this, the AI uses physical exclusion rules.
 If the system sees that Pump Intake Pressure is heavily fluctuating, it knows the pump is still spinning and interacting with gas.
 Therefore, it mathematically forces the probability of a "Broken Shaft" to 0%, completely eliminating false alarms and isolating the true root cause: Gas Lock.